PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - Assess your cloud app's compliance

 Microsoft Defender for Cloud Apps has the following features:
-- Cloud Discovery - Maps cloud apps your org uses
+- Cloud Discovery - Maps cloud apps your org uses (note: Cloud App Discovery is included in AAD Premium P1 at no extra cost)
 - Sanctioning and unsanctioning apps
 - App connectors to integrate cloud apps with Microsoft Defender for Cloud Apps
 - Conditional Access to cloud apps